 CPD – guidance for members

-We encourage all ISTC members to undertake CPD activities and to maintain a reflective record of their CPD.
-Undertaking CPD activities and maintaining a CPD record is a mandatory requirement for all ISTC Fellows who wish to retain to retain their membership status as Fellows.
-(This requirement does not apply to Honorary Fellows or Retired Fellows.)
+We expect all ISTC members to undertake CPD activities and to maintain a reflective record of their CPD.
+Undertaking CPD activities and maintaining a CPD record is a mandatory requirement for all ISTC Fellows (other than Honorary Fellows or Retired Fellows) who wish to retain to retain their membership status as Fellows.

 What do you get out of it?